Top 20 Popular Hungarian Food & Drinks

 3. Töltött Paprika (Stuffed Peppers)

-Made with Hungarian wax peppers, preferred for their thinner skin and aroma, the two typical Hungarian ingredients of paprika and tomato sauce and the ever-present sour cream to garnish the dish qualify töltött paprika as an adopted dish imprinted with a strong Hungarian character.
+Made with Hungarian wax peppers, preferred for their thinner skin and aroma, the two typical Hungarian ingredients of paprika and tomato sauce and the ever-present sour cream to garnish the dish gives the dish a strong Hungarian character.

 4. Csirke Paprikás (Chicken Paprikash)

 This staple food derives his name from the ample use of paprika.
 Chicken pieces are simmered for a while in a sauce based on a paprika-infused roux which is made with equal parts flour and fat (duck or goose fat is good but any kind of fat will do).
 After melting the fat in the pan, blend in and stir the flour until smooth and golden brown.

 Csirkepaprikás is typically served with dumpling-like boiled egg noodles (nokedli).
 Other popular dishes include millet, rice, or tagliatelle, but my grandmother always paired it with polenta and it was just perfect.

 5. Gyümölcsleves (Fruit Soup)